 Make sure you have the most up-to-date application by checking the date at the top of the form.
 The most recent version was revised on January 8, 2021.
 If you're applying through a lender's application, check in to make sure they're also using the most recent version.
 Otherwise, not all businesses will qualify

 Review the requirements for the PPP to make sure your business makes the cut.
 At a minimum, your business must meet the following criteria:

 - Either have fewer than 500 employees, or meet traditional or alternative SBA size standards — with some exceptions for the service industry and franchises

-- Be a small business, nonprofit, tribal organization, veterans’ organization, sole proprietorship or independent contractor
+- Be a small business, nonprofit, tribal organization, veterans’ organization, housing cooperative, 501(c)(6) organization or sole proprietorship or independent contractor

 - Not currently in bankruptcy proceedings

 Owners with a 20% stake in the company or more must be US citizens or permanent residents and current on all federal loans.
 And as of June 8, the government revised the look-back period for felony criminal histories.
 Now, you can qualify for a PPP loan if you haven’t been convicted of a non-financial felony in the last year — reduced from the last five years.